LIFETIME DEAL — LIMITED TIME

 11. Blend Genres and Cultures

-For example, you might intertwine traditional folklore with contemporary issues.
-Past and present coexist, and the characters have to live with both.
+For example, a tale might intertwine traditional folklore with contemporary issues, showcasing how past and present coexist.

 FAQs

 Magical realism blends fantastical elements with realistic settings and characters.
-The magical occurrences are presented as part of everyday life, which makes readers question what “real” even means—while the overall narrative stays grounded.
+It presents magical occurrences as part of everyday life, prompting readers to question the nature of reality while maintaining a grounded narrative.

 Ready to Create Your eBook?